 Potential Pool Landscaping Issues

 You’ll want to investigate your soil and landscape to make sure an in-ground pool can be built on your property.
-Soil that is too sandy or too rocky might make construction a lot more difficult.
-The same goes for property that has a slope or a high water table, so make sure you know your property inside and out.
+Soil that is too sandy or too rocky might make construction more difficult.
+The same goes for property that has a slope or a high water table, so make sure you know what you’re working with.
 If it’s not possible to move soil and build an in-ground pool, it still may be possible to build a rectangular, sophisticated above ground pool, depending on the landscape.

 Be sure to research your local building and zoning laws before starting the pool landscaping process.
 Some municipalities require a fence around the pool, which can also help as a pool safety measure.
 You’ll also want to make sure you know if your in-ground pool will interrupt any underground gas or electrical lines, as you’ll probably have to choose a different location or have them rewired.
 Your homeowner’s insurance can also be influenced by having a pool, so be sure to talk to your insurance company to discuss any potential changes.